celer/fire-ts/README.md

 ```

 Fire-TS will see if the file it is about to over-write exists, and look for blocks ( starting with '%{[A-Za-z0-9]+}' and ending with '}%' ) and read them from the old file, and then insert them into the newly written output.
 Allowing you to preserve certain parts of older files.
-In the example above it would let you safely modify the schema and have the insert's regenerated each time!
+In the example above it would let you safely modify the schema and have the inserts regenerated each time!

 # Embedding